 Though a strong communication and interpersonal skills may come naturally for you, not everything that is taught in the program will fit into your repertoire of skills.

 This can be a good thing.
 University is the perfect time to broaden your horizons and explore new experiences and opportunities, which is what your communications degree will require you to do.

 There are times where you need to develop skills that fall outside your comfort zone.

-For instance, delivering presentation in a large group, practicing public speaking, video production for a campaign and pitching ideas to the media.
+For instance, delivering a presentation in a large group, practising public speaking, video production for a campaign and pitching ideas to the media.

 You are given a more interesting, big-picture job duties, such as developing overall strategies for communications and public relations.
 Or, you may need to lead and manage campaigns and projects or launches.